MrAhile/K8s-CKA/1-Cluster/etcd-backup.md

 1. Check API Server to etcd communication

-From the master node, check the status of etcd
+From the controlplane node, check the status of etcd

 ```
 sudo ETCDCTL_API=3 etcdctl \